What is Markdown?

 Live testing tool powered by the reference implementation.

-The current version of the CommonMark spec is complete, and quite robust after a year of public feedback … but not quite final.
+The current version of the CommonMark spec is quite robust after many years of public feedback.